echeran/icu/docs/userguide/dev/gitdev.md

 Shane
 [recommends](https://blog.sffc.xyz/post/185195398930/why-you-should-use-git-pull-ff-only)
-setting the default behavior of "git pull" to --ff-only.
+setting the default behavior of `git pull` to `--ff-only`.
 Shane also [prevents](https://stackoverflow.com/a/40465455/1407170) local commits to the **main** branch via *.git/hooks/pre-commit*.
 These two measures make it easier to do the right thing in Git.